 With response to RFI, follow the same approach as other questionnaires you respond to on behalf of your organization.

 - Make sure the opportunity is the right fit before you spend time on the RFI response.
 Comb through the RFI to understand what this organization is looking for.
 If you feel like your product or service will meet their needs, begin your RFI response.

 - Check that your past responses are up-to-date so you don’t end up wasting time during RFI response content creation.
-Having an answer library saves a lot of hours because you’re not pulling content from multiple places.
+Having an Content Library saves a lot of hours because you’re not pulling content from multiple places.